19 Nov 2018 Marsha Tusk

 Canadian Authorities Recommend Crypto Regulation to Limit Money Laundering

-Since February, the committee has had 18 meetings for the PCMLTFA review, enumerating three ways which the government could use to regulate cryptocurrencies.
+Since February, the committee has had 18 meetings for the PCMLTFA review, enumerating three ways that the government could use to regulate cryptocurrencies.

 The first recommendation of the committee is to control fiat to crypto exchanges and define them as a money-service business.
 The recommendation goes in line with the draft of the new cryptocurrency regulation unveiled earlier in June.
 According to the new draft regulation, payment processors and cryptocurrency exchanges are classified as money-service businesses.